ncampigotto/ncampigotto.github.io/index.md

 <br>
 Hey there!
 Welcome to my website 👋

-I am a postdoctoral researcher in the [Department of Economics and Management](https://www.economia.unitn.it/en) at the [University of Trento](https://www.unitn.it/en) and a member of the [Cognitive and Experimental Economics Laboratory (CEEL)](https://www-ceel.economia.unitn.it).
-I am also an adjunct professor at [LUISS Guido Carli](https://www.luiss.it/), where I teach graduate courses in behavioural economics.
+I am an Assistant Professor in the [Competence Centre for Sustainability](https://www.unibz.it/en/home/research/competence-centre-economic-ecological-social-sustainability) at the University of Bozen-Bolzano and a member of the [Cognitive and Experimental Economics Laboratory (CEEL)](https://www-ceel.economia.unitn.it) the University of Trento.
+Before joining the University of Bozen-Bolzano, I held research positions at the University of Trento and the University of Pisa.

-Before joining Trento I was part of the [Ecohesion](https://ecoesione.ec.unipi.it) research group at the [University of Pisa](https://www.unipi.it/index.php/english), which combines computational and experimental methods to investigate the social consequences of climate and resource conservation policies.

-My research interests include social norms, cooperation, and the psychological underpinnings of decision-making.
+My research interests include Behavioural and Experimental Economics and Game Theory, with a focus on social norms and cooperation.

 <br>
 ### <u>News</u> 📆

-2023-11-19: ✨ *On December 14-16, I will participate in the 19th Annual Conference of the Italian Association for Cognitive Sciences in Genoa.
-The conference programme is available [here](https://aisc2023.unige.it/speakers_programme).*

-2023-09-25: 💬 *The University of Trento's Cognitive and Experimental Economics Laboratory is starting a new biweekly reading group!
-Click [here](https://github.com/CEEL-UNITN/BEEcon) for more details.
-Join the kickoff meeting on October 12 at 4PM.*

-2023-08-28: 📋 *The 10th Meeting of the Behavioural and Experimental Economics Network (BEEN), hosted by the Department of Economics and Management at the University of Trento, is taking place in two weeks.
-Download the final programme [here](https://drive.google.com/file/d/152V1cd3OYI3MYfteI9TrgQj3xE21hCVT/preview).*
+2025-08-30: 📝 My paper "Curbing energy consumption through voluntary quotas: Experimental evidence", co-authored with Marco Catola, Simone D'Alessandro, Pietro Guarnieri and Lorenzo Spadoni, has been accepted for publication in *Energy Economics*.
+You can download it [here](https://doi.org/10.1016/j.eneco.2025.108881).

+2025-08-12: 📝 My paper "Climate Adaptation and Fiscal Sustainability: When Timing Matters", co-authored with Simone D'Alessandro and Tiziano Distefano, has been accepted for publication in the *Italian Econonomic Journal*.
+You can download it [here](https://doi.org/10.1007/s40797-025-00345-2).

+2025-02-25: 📝 My paper *"Salience and information avoidance in voluntary carbon offsetting decisions: Evidence from online experiments"*, co-authored with Chiara Gioia and Matteo Ploner, has been accepted for publication in *Ecological Economics*.
+You can download it [here](https://doi.org/10.1016/j.ecolecon.2025.108577).

 [See older news](./news)